yowainwright/yowainwright.github.io/src/pages/2018-04-08-first-post-in-a-bit.md

 ![Cycling with Steve in Griffith Park, 2015](https://yowainwright.imgix.net/first-post-in-a-bit/cycling-with-steve-2015.jpg)

 After getting injured cycling, I felt done with trying to love myself by hoping someone else would love me or escaping my past.
-I sarted to feel acceptance for myself.
+I started to feel acceptance for myself.
 I felt aware of my personality traits.
 Some of my personality traits need improvement but I have some very strong strengths as well.
-I came up with a few slogans for myself—my truths: "I'm a disciplined person who surrounds himself with thoughtful truth.
+I came up with a few slogans for myself—my truths: "I'm a disciplined person who strives for honesty.
 I'm dedicated, satisfied, and want to feel good.
-I listen and confront problems when needed even if hard.".
+I listen and confront problems when needed—even if it is hard to do.".

 ## Okay, here's why I stopped writing post and I'm starting again